Today is a roundup of

 I use affiliate links.
 If you make a purchase, I may earn a small commission that helps to offset website operating costs with no additional cost to you.
 Your support is appreciated!
 Disclosure Policy.

 Napkin Folds Enhance Table Settings

 Over the past

 two three years, I’ve incorporated different napkin folds into numerous tablescapes.
-About 12 16 different folds and counting!
+Twelve, now 18 different folds and counting!
 Several I’ve used on multiple occasions; simply changing the color or print of the fabric for an entirely different look.

 There are a number of great reasons for trying your hand at napkin folding:

 - Enhance look of place settings